 Cognitive Assessment

-Standalone cognitive assessments for children, adolescents, and young adults from 6-25 years of age.
-These assessments adhere to best practice standards and will be accepted by state agencies.
+Standalone cognitive assessments are available for children and adolescents aged 6 to 18 years and 11 months.
+These assessments adhere to best practice guidelines and are accepted by public sector agencies.

 The Cognitive Assessment will be conducted in-person with the child or young adult, and it may take one-to-two 60-minute appointments to complete—depending on age and needs.